FreeSlave/halflife-featureful/documentation/content/docs/configuration/weapon-templates.md

 ### anims_last_shot

-Same as [anims](#anims), but used when weapon becomes out of ammo.
+Same as [anims](#anims), but used when weapon becomes out of ammo (primary or secondary ammo depending on what ammo is used by the attack).
 Some weapons define this by default:

 * [weapon_9mmhandgun]({{< ref weapon_9mmhandgun >}})
 * [weapon_crossbow]({{< ref weapon_crossbow >}})